 14-17 June 2014: Attended a workshop “Place and Practice: Doing Science in and on the Ocean, 1800-2012,” at Dalhousie University in Halifax, Nova Scotia, and presented a paper, “The Hydrographer-Naturalist: How Darwin’s Career Depended on his Study of the Ocean.”

-4-5 April 2014: Attended the Joint Atlantic Seminar on the History of Biology at Johns Hopkins University.
+4-5 April 2014: Attended the Joint Atlantic Seminar in History of Biology at Johns Hopkins University.

 6 February 2014: Delivered a talk in Brown University’s lecture series on Science and Capitalism entitled “Imperial Ambitions and Colonial Organisms: When Corals Built Barriers to Commerce.”